TIBCOSoftware/snappydata/docs/programming_guide/snappydata_jobs.md

 `snappydata.connection` property is a combination of locator host and JDBC client port on which the locator listens for connections (default 1527).
 It is used to connect to the SnappyData cluster.

+!!!
+Note:
+	For running ML/MLlib applications you need to install appropriate python packages if your application uses any.
+	KMeans uses numpy hence you need to install numpy package before using Spark KMeans.

+	e.g. sudo apt-get install python-numpy

 ## Streaming Jobs